-I am a fiercely passionate speech pathologist.
-Growing up my dad always told me "do what you love."
-I am lucky enough to be able to say I truly love my job!
-I graduated from the University of Lethbridge in 2000 with my undergraduate degree and from the Masters of Speech Language Pathology program at the University of Alberta in 2002.
-I value ongoing education and have obtained post graduate education to become a Certified Orofacial Myologist (COM), Lactation Educator (LE) and a Certified Breastfeeding Specialist (CBS).
-I also co-developed and train orthodontists, dentists, dental hygienists and speech language pathologists to use the Orofacial Rest Posture Program to assess and treat myofunctional disorders throughout Canada.
+Karrie is a fiercely passionate speech pathologist.
+Growing up her dad always told her "do what you love."
+Karrie is lucky enough to be able to say she truly loves her job!
+Karrie graduated from the University of Lethbridge in 2000 with her undergraduate degree and from the Masters of Speech Language Pathology program at the University of Alberta in 2002.
+Karrie values ongoing education and has obtained post graduate education to become a Certified Orofacial Myologist (COM) and an International Board Certified Lactation Consultant (IBCLC).
+Karrie also has a special interest in tethered oral tissues and has completed extensive training in this area.
+Karrie co-developed and teaches the Orofacial Rest Posture Program (ORPP) to speech language pathologists and dental professionals across Canada.

-I was born and raised in small town Drumheller.
-I married my high school sweetheart and I am beyond proud to be a mom of two amazing sons who remind me each day how wildly different but strangely similar they both are.
-I was blessed (yes blessed) with Bell's Palsy at the age of 13- this is where my story started.
-Later in high school my grandmother had a stroke which resulted in a communication disorder called aphasia.
-Finally, the third speech pathologist I encountered as a client myself was when I had my first son Noah, and the challenges of breastfeeding and world of pediatric feeding and swallowing enlightened me.
+Karrie was born and raised in small town Drumheller.
+She married her high school sweetheart and is beyond proud to be a mom of two amazing sons who remind her each day how wildly different but strangely similar they both are.
+Karrie had difficulty saying her "R" sound when she was a child and also experienced Bell's Palsy (a facial palsy) at the age of 13.
+Finally, with the birth of her first son, Karrie experienced the challenges of breastfeeding and the world of pediatric feeding and swallowing enlightened her.
 All of these experiences paved the path to Tip of the Tongue.

-These personal challenges combined with over 15 years of clinical experience have opened my heart and my mind to the potential I have of making a difference in someone's life.
-These experiences have taught me how to help, support and guide families through therapy with a kind heart, empathy and the knowledge that persistence in therapy will pay off.
+These personal challenges combined with almost 20 years of clinical experience have opened her heart and her mind to the potential she has of making a difference in someone's life.
+These experiences have taught Karrie how to help, support and guide families through therapy with a kind heart, empathy and the knowledge that persistence in therapy will pay off.

-As a speech pathologist I am here to educate and empower you- you know your child best.
-I have one goal- to help babies, children and families thrive.
-I believe the best way I can ensure exceptional service is to continue to learn and to change my practice based on ongoing education- both through professional development and learning from clinical experiences.
+As a speech pathologist Karrie is here to educate and empower you- you know your child best.
+Karrie has one goal- to help babies, children and families thrive.
+Karrie believes the best way she can ensure exceptional service is to continue to learn and to change her practice based on ongoing education- both through professional development and learning from clinical experiences.